Deep geological repository

-A deep geological repository is a way of storing hazardous or radioactive waste within a stable geologic environment, typically 200–1,000 m below the surface of the earth.
+A deep geological repository is a way of storing hazardous or radioactive waste within a stable geologic environment, typically 200–1,000 m underground.
 It entails a combination of waste form, waste package, engineered seals and geology that is suited to provide a high level of long-term isolation and containment without future maintenance.
-This is intended to prevent radioactive dangers.
+This is intended to prevent harm to human health or the environment from the radiological hazards of the waste.
 A number of mercury, cyanide and arsenic waste repositories are operating worldwide including Canada (Giant Mine) and Germany (potash mines in Herfa-Neurode and Zielitz).
 Radioactive waste storage sites are under construction with the Onkalo in Finland being the most advanced.